 Home Remedy for Congestion #1 – Tomato Tea

 From Earth Clinic, a great site for home remedies, the top choice for sinus congestion is a recipe called “Jean’s Famous Tomato Tea“.
-This recipe has received rave reviews for its ability to clear congestion.
-(Follow the link to read more from Jean and all the feedback from others at Earth Clinic.)
+This recipe has received rave reviews as a congestion remedy.

 TOMATO TEA RECIPE

 2-3 cloves Garlic crushed (use more if you can)

 2 T Lemon Juice

 Hot Sauce (the more the better, so as much as you can handle)

 Mix and heat in a pan or in the microwave.
 Sip slowly and re-warm as needed to get the full effects of the fumes.
 Let it sit in the back of your throat to bathe it.
 Suck the fumes through your sinuses and also down into your lungs.
 Its all natural and healthy, so drink as much of it as you want or need until you are SURE the infection is gone.
 This is past the time when you “feel better.”

 If you don’t have the exact ingredients – improvise!
 Below are some substitutes that may not work as well or as fast, but will still help.
 I’ve listed them by their likely effectiveness: